 Search the Collection

-James Henry Thomas (1874-1949), Trade unionist and politician; MP and Secretary of State for the Colonies
+James Henry Thomas (1874-1949), Trade unionist and Labour politician; MP for Derby and Secretary of State for the Colonies

 Sitter associated with 22 portraits